1971 Baltimore Orioles season

-the 1971 Baltimore Orioles season finished first in the American League East, with a record of 101 wins and 57 losses.
-They returned to the World Series third consecutive season, but were defeated by the Pittsburgh Pirates in seven games at home.
-As of 2024, the 1971 Orioles are one of only two Major League Baseball clubs (the 1920 Chicago White Sox being the other) to have four 20-game winners in a season: Jim Palmer, Dave McNally, Mike Cuellar, and Pat Dobson.
+The 1971 Baltimore Orioles season finished first in the American League East, with a record of 101 wins and 57 losses.
+They returned to the World Series for the third consecutive season, but were defeated by the Pittsburgh Pirates in seven games at home.
+As of 2025, the 1971 Orioles are one of only two Major League Baseball clubs (the 1920 Chicago White Sox being the other) to have four 20-game winners in a season: Jim Palmer, Dave McNally, Mike Cuellar, and Pat Dobson.